 - Acting in defence of a multi-million pound commercial agency dispute concerning novel arguments around the interpretation and application of the 1993 Commercial Agents Regulations.
 The claim was settled at mediation

-- Advising an NHS Trust in relation to High Court proceedings pursued by a former employee, raising a number of different allegations
+- Successfully applying to strike out High Court proceedings pursued by a former employee of an NHS Trust, raising a number of different allegations, bringing to an end a decade-long dispute

-- Settling a long-running shareholder dispute concerning a high-profile family business
+- Settling a long-running shareholder dispute concerning a high-profile local family business

 - Advising a PLC client in relation to defamation proceedings and linked injunctive relief to restrain harassment by a litigant in person

-- Acting on behalf of various private and public sector clients in relation to issues arising from alleged GDPR infringements and privacy/misuse of private information claims
+- Acting on behalf of various private and public sector clients in relation to issues arising from alleged GDPR infringements and privacy/misuse of private information disputes

 - Advising a multi-national manufacturing company in relation to the termination of a distribution agreement and potential trademark infringement by the distributor